Chandrasurya22/CMOS-Circuit-Design/README.md

 --> Y - is the width of the transistor.
 X is the point at which there is V(x) ( voltage across the channel)

 --> Due to the application of the Vds, every point on the channel will have the voltage of the Vgs - V(X).
+On applying Vds, every point on x axis will vary w.r.t to Vgs-V(x), this will decide the current equation.

 <img width="1915" height="1020" alt="image" src="https://github.com/user-attachments/assets/3a4c21a2-9a55-471d-805c-730d8e33c6fe" />